Marlborough Cemetery and Burials

 To arrange a burial

-In the event of a death your undertaker will arrange for a burial or cremation plot and liaise with us directly so you do not need to get in touch with us yourself.
+In the event of a death your funeral director will arrange for a burial or cremation plot and liaise with us directly so you do not need to get in touch with us yourself.
 The Town Council aims to offer a sympathetic service to the bereaved, and deals with enquiries from members of the public, funeral directors and monumental masons.
 Our Civic and Cemetery Administrator, Andrea Millar, adminsters burials and maintains records of interments so she is the lady to contact if you have any queries.

 Note it is our policy that exclusive rights of burial are granted at the time of arranging a funeral.
 It is not possible to purchase a burial plot in advance.

 To find a burial

-Please contact the Civic & Cemetery Admiistrator, Emily Gallagher, if you are trying to locate a grave in Marlborough Cemetery.
+Please contact the Civic & Cemetery Admiistrator, Andrea Millar, if you are trying to locate a grave in Marlborough Cemetery.
 Alternatively there are online search tools available such as Find A Grave, and for burials in other places nearby, including St Peter's and St Mary's churchyards, try the Forebears website.

 There are 11 war graves in Marlborough's two cemeteries.
 Details can be found on our War Memorials page.